Trusted WordPress tutorials, when you need them most.

 SeedProd theme builder

-You can also easily change any item with simple point and click.
-You can use your own colors, background, fonts, and more.
+You can also easily change any item with a simple point-and-click.
+On top of that, you can use your own colors, background, fonts, and more.

-We hope this article helped you find the default WordPress generated CSS cheat sheet.
-You may also want to see our guide to fixing most common WordPress errors or see our expert comparison of the best live chat software for small business.
+We hope this article helped you find the default WordPress-generated CSS cheat sheet.
+Next, you may also want to see our guide on how to minify CSS or JavaScript files in WordPress and how to remove unused CSS in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.